ArduPilot/ardupilot_wiki/common/source/docs/common-rcmap.rst

 .. image:: ../../../images/RCMAP_MPSetup.png
     :target: ../_images/RCMAP_MPSetup.png

-After changing any of these parameters the flight controller should be rebooted.
+After changing any of these parameters the autopilot should be rebooted.

 [site wiki="copter"]